 However, even though the organization within the editor is slightly different, all of the content will look the same on your website.
 The Gutenberg Block Editor will not make changes to your content.

 Converting Content to Gutenberg Blocks

 Once you have edited content how you want, you have two options.
-You can continue to edit and work in the classic editor with your existing content, or you can convert the content to Gutenberg Blocks.
+You can continue to edit and work in the classic editor with your existing content.
+Or, if you choose, you can convert the content to Gutenberg Blocks.

 That’s it!
 You are all set and good to go.
 Your existing content will be automatically converted into the appropriate blocks.
 The content residing inside the Classic block will be split into several different blocks.

 You can now edit your existing content using WordPress Gutenberg blocks.
 Each block is a separate entity with its own formatting options, styles, and design options.

 Some Things To Remember